 Not having a website can mean losing inquiries and sales.
 A website makes it easier for customers to book services and find important information like menus, hours, and prices, which helps them make decisions.

 One client told me that after starting their website, they began to receive inquiries from businesses and job seekers—opportunities they would have missed without a website.
 A professional-looking site builds customer trust and can lead to more sales.
+These weren't just regular customers—they were high-value business clients who specifically searched online and expected to find a professional website before making contact.

 How to Get Started with a Business Website in the Philippines